David Carr (New York politician): Council tenure

 Carr passed two pieces of legislation in his first term.
 The first required the New York City Department of Buildings to give fee waivers for those seeking permits to build back after a fire after caused by a defect and to give permit fee waivers for those seeking to correct that same defect before a fire would happen in their homes.
-The second allowed the City to set a different interest rate on unpaid property taxes for individuals and families that entered into a repayment plan with the New York City Department of Finance in order to give them a lower interest payment.
+The second allowed the city to set a different interest rate on unpaid property taxes for individuals and families that entered into a repayment plan with the New York City Department of Finance in order to give them a lower interest payment.

-As chair of the Italian Caucus Chair, Carr has strongly supported the retention of Columbus Day as a holiday.
-He is a member of the Common Sense Caucus, and the LGBTQIA+ Caucus.
+As chair of the Italian Caucus, Carr has strongly supported the retention of Columbus Day as a holiday.
+He is a member of the LGBTQIA+ Caucus.

 In 2024, amid a housing shortage in New York City, Carr voted against a proposal (City of Yes) to permit construction of 80,000 new housing units across the city over a 15-year period.
 He argued that the environmental effects of new housing had not been studied.

-Carr was elected Minority Leader of the council's Republican caucus on January 28, 2025.
-The vote was disputed as a quorum was not present (attendance via Zoom was not factored into the numerical quorum) and the council's attorney recommended against certifying the vote.
+Carr was elected Minority Leader of the council's Republican caucus on January 28, 2025 because he had more seniority than Councilwoman Ariola and there was a tie vote.
+The vote was disputed as a quorum was not present (attendance via Zoom was not factored into the numerical quorum).
+Speaker Adams had to intervene.
+The council's attorney recommended against certifying the vote.
+Carr became the first gay person elected leader of the Republican caucus or Republican conference of the New York City Council.
+Councilwoman Ariola served as the minority leader until January 7, 2026.

+On January 7, 2026, Carr was elected to his second term as minority leader of the New York City Council.
+With former councilwoman Kristy Marmorato losing re-election to Shirley Aldebol in 2025, councilwoman Joann Ariola lost a vote during the private election.
+Vickie Paladino, Frank Morano and Inna Vernikov supported Carr.
+He became the only openly gay person elected leader of the New York City Republican caucus twice within less than one year.

+Borough President campaign

+In April 2026, Carr announced that he intends to run for Staten Island Borough President in 2029.